sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Web_Development/JavaScript_Development/Using_JavaScript_Libraries/_index.md

     7. Click the **Finish** button.
 Studio creates a new web project, with several files, depending on the project template you selected.

-This will create a new web project, but unlike Studio 2, most templates do not drop in a default set of JavaScript files for library support, as they quickly become outdated.
-Instead, download the library you are interested in using and drag and drop the files into your project as appropriate.
+{{% alert color="info" %}}This will create a new web project, but unlike Studio 2, most templates do not drop in a default set of JavaScript files for library support, as they quickly become outdated.
+Instead, download the library you are interested in using and drag and drop the files into your project as appropriate.{{% /alert %}}

 ## Adding a documented library for code assist